tc39/proposal-built-in-modules/README.md

   * It must be idempotent for pair of (_referencingModule_, _specifier_)

 The difference is that the engine is responsible for maninging the chaining of resolvers together.
-When a resolver in the chain is unable to resolve a _ModuleRecord_ the _ModuleIdentifier_ should be passed to the next resolver in the chain.
+When a resolver in the chain is unable to resolve a _ModuleRecord_, the _ModuleIdentifier_ should be passed to the next resolver in the chain.
 An error should only be surfaced when all resolvers in the chain were consulted and no _ModuleRecord_ was produced.

-Multiple resolvers in a chain allow the engine to register its own resolver for standard library modules but would also allow embedders to register multiple resolvers, e.g. for different purposes.
+Multiple resolvers in a chain allow the engine to register its own resolver for standard library modules, but would also allow embedders to register multiple resolvers, e.g. for different purposes.